infinum/eightshift-docs/website/blog/2022-03-04-modifying-blocks.md

 ### Adding new colors to your project

-Because the theme currently doesn't have all the colors, we need to implement the color theme feature for our block.
+Because the theme currently doesn't have all the required colors, we need to add additional colors which will be used for the color theme feature.
 We will use the colors already defined in the manifest for icon color, but we need to add lighter variations of those colors to use them for the background.
 Navigate to your global manifest, which is located inside **_src/Blocks/manifest.json_** and add the following values inside `colors`:
 ```json
 {
 	"name": "Light Blue",